sbt/sbt-header/README.md

 ## Configuration

-By default sbt-header tries to infer the license header you want to use from the `orgaizationName`, `startYear` and `licenses` settings.
+By default sbt-header tries to infer the license header you want to use from the `organizationName`, `startYear` and `licenses` settings.
 For this to work, sbt-header requires the `licenses` setting to contain exactly one entry.
 The first component of that entry has to be the [SPDX license identifier](http://spdx.org/licenses/) of one of the [supported licenses](#build-in-licenses).

 ### Setting the license to use explicitly